Best web scraping tools for 2026

 - Adapts to layout changes automatically.

-- Great UI for scheduling tasks.
+- Good UI for scheduling tasks.

 - Cons: